 On July 5, 2006, he participated in the second-longest match in Wimbledon history, lasting 6 hours and 9 minutes.

-Starting in January 2013, Nestor decided to partner with Mahesh Bhupathi.
-He however changed to play with Robert Lindstedt later during that year.
-Nestor won his 81th doubles title, the Winston-Salem Open, in August with new partner Leander Paes.
+Starting in January 2013, Nestor partnered with Mahesh Bhupathi, and played with Robert Lindstedt later that year.
+Nestor won his 81st doubles title, the Winston-Salem Open, in August with new partner Leander Paes.
 He also became the first player in ATP history to score 900 career doubles wins.